paperslove/AHK-ffmpeg-webm/README.md

 AHK-ffmpeg-webm
 ===============

-so uh no more typing in to command prompt
+So uh no more typing in to command prompt.

-pretty much straight-forward, outputs to where ever you saved the script, as output.webm
+Pretty much straight-forward, outputs to where ever you saved the script

 oh yeah you need this https://www.ffmpeg.org/download.html